| |

 Incas, for instance, I think, we'd have racks and racks of Inca

-outlined in the books, making mud pies on baking day and pretending
+books, making mud pies on baking day and pretending to milk our

-to milk our long-suffering malamute, Shadow, when it was time to
+long-suffering malamute, Shadow, when it was time to milk the cows.

 If you've made it this far and you're dying to know more JAL trivia,